 “Driving isn’t directly restricted, but my city has banned some businesses from opening their doors to the public.
 People also can’t meet in groups over 10, which restricts us from driving to public events or to certain stores.

-One major situation about car safety during the coronavirus is that you might be considering dropping car insurance if you can’t pay your bills.
+One major situation about car safety during the coronavirus is that you might be considering dropping auto insurance if you can’t pay your bills.
 Before doing that, try following these steps:

 - Call customer service and tell them your financial situation.

 - Work out a payment plan.
-Many car insurance companies are offering financial relief to customers experiencing hardship right now.
+Many auto insurance companies are offering financial relief to customers experiencing hardship right now.

-- Keep your car safe from damage by maintaining at least some car insurance coverage.
+- Keep your car safe from damage by maintaining at least some auto insurance coverage.

 The main effects I’m seeing are that people can’t drive to see older family members in long-term care.
 Those facilities are locked down right now.

 Unfortunately, because people can’t drive to see family members in long-term care, this can make those family members lonely from not getting out and seeing familiar faces.